 Pick the VIP Seats

 A good rule of thumb is to have one bar with two bartenders for every 100 guests.
 So if you’re expecting 150 people, you should have two bars and at least three bartenders for the evening.
-Spread the bars out to avoid congestion, and try to keep them away from the entrance to the space so guests walk all the way into the reception before looking for a drink.
-Place one bar near the dance floor to keep the party started, and another a little removed from the dance floor (and far away from the catering entrance!).
+Spread them out to avoid congestion, and try to keep them away from the entrance to the space so guests walk all the way into the reception before looking for a drink.

 Remember Cocktail Hour